 Undoubtedly, the detailed rules for TSOs, DSOs, and suppliers, and in particular the respective monitoring obligations for national regulators, led to some additional administrative costs for undertakings (e.g. for unbundling compliance monitoring and reporting obligations towards the NRAs and for NRAs (e.g. through increased tasks in monitoring and deciding on implementation details of the Third Package).
 This constituted a significant additional burden given the moderate size of many NRAs.
-Half of the 28 NRAs have less than 100 staff members.
+Half of the 28 NRAs have less than 100 staff members155.
 This ratio did not change structurally.
-In 2019, the number of NRAs with less than 100 staff dedicated to energy regulation was 14 out of 24 NRA reporting data.
+In 2019, the number of NRAs with less than 100 staff dedicated to energy regulation was 14 out of 24 NRA reporting data156.
 Generally, the level of resources available to different NRAs varies considerably.
-As underlined by the Court of Auditors in 2015, the number of people dealing with energy issues in NRAs visited during their audit ranged from 21 (Estonia) to http://ec.europa.eu/energy/sites/ener/files/documents/2014\energy\market\en.pdf
+As underlined by the Court of Auditors157 in 2015, the number of people dealing with energy issues in NRAs visited during their audit ranged from 21 (Estonia) to

+See overview per Member state in 'EU Energy Markets in 2014'. http://ec.europa.eu/energy/sites/ener/files/documents/2014_energy_market_en.pdf

-Namely to support building renovation and energy efficiency.
+154 Namely to support building renovation and energy efficiency.